 Executive Director and Founder, USC Media Institute for Social Change at USC School of Cinematic Arts

 After winning a student Emmy for technical achievement in 2005 for a local public service announcement, John Berardo ventured to California to begin his career as a director.
 Before starting the Cinema Production MFA program at USC, John graduated Magna Cum Laude from UCLA with a BA in Theatre directing and playwriting.
-During his time at USC, John has directed, written, and produced a number of short films and projects for CBS, Disney, Vimeo, MTV, a fresh artist Subway webseries, and for non-profit organizations such as the Anxiety and Depression Association of America and True Spark.
+During his time at USC, John has directed, written, and produced projects for CBS, Disney, Vimeo, Armani, a fresh artist Subway webseries, and for various non-profit organizations.
 John recently directed Strings, produced by James Franco as part of a feature anthology.
-The Labyrinth is set to release in 2015.
-After graduating USC, John co-founded the production company, Shatterproof Films, which is currently writing, directing, and producing music videos and commercials with plans for television and feature development and production.
+The Labyrinth is set to release in 2017.
+After graduating USC, John co-founded the production company, Shatterproof Films, which is currently writing, directing, and producing media content with plans for television and feature development and production.
+He is currently preparing for the feature film Dembanger, based on USCMISC’s short film he wrote and directed while at USC.

 Follow John at: